adramsjnr/Landing-Page/README.md

 ## Project Overview

--A main landing page (index.html) that introduces a book club for ancient texts.
+A main landing page (index.html) that introduces a book club for ancient texts.
 -The page is organized into distinct sections: a Hero Section, an Information Section, a Quote Section, a Call-to-Action, and a Footer.
 -A single external stylesheet (style.css) is used to apply all the styling consistently across the page.
 -The hero section includes a placeholder image to demonstrate proper image embedding.